 The Reason Why Your Dog Loves to Sleep on You

 Puppies huddle together as soon as they are born.
 It is natural for canines to sleep in a puppy pile and snuggle with each other for warmth.
 It makes your dogs feel most comfortable and secure.
 And when you take a puppy home with you, they tend to find that same feeling of coziness and warmth even when they are already grown up.
-Thus they try to find a way to snuggle with their human and prefer to sleep beside you instead of the floor.
+Thus they try to find a way to snuggle with their human and prefer to sleep beside you instead of on the floor.

 A Sign of Closeness and Affection

 When a dog wants to give kisses, sit, lay, or cuddle close to their human, they show their affection and love for you.
 Sleeping close to you or on you means they trust you and consider you as a member of their pack or their human leader.
 It also signifies that they are loyal to you and are willing to protect you.
-But if your dog does want to snuggle through the night, it is likely that they are overheated, just can’t settle comfortably, or don't like sleeping with your cats around.
+But if your dog does want to snuggle through the night, it is likely that they are overheated, just can’t settle comfortably, or don’t like sleeping with your cats around.
 In some cases, your pooch may find your bed too soft and lack the support that they want.
-More so, there are dog breeds like Collies, Retrievers, and English Bulldogs tend to be extra cuddly with their humans than any other breeds.
+More so, there are dog breeds like Collies, Retrievers, and English Bulldogs who tend to be extra cuddly with their humans than any other breed.

 Encouraging The Behavior

 Most dogs do not need any encouragement to join you as you snooze.
 Your pup can take the liberty to nap with you even without you saying.
 But there are also some who are not so keen to curl up beside you and that’s all right.
 If you really want to have your dog sleep with you, figure out why they seem averse to sleeping in your bed.
 It might be because your pup cannot climb up easily, or the bed is too soft for them.
 You may also be changing position so much in your bed so they think that it’s not okay for them to join you.